If you need to file a report...

-Filing a report is an important step to take after an assault has occurred.
-It allows the College to respond to your concern and care for you appropriately, and it may help to prevent future assaults on campus.
+Filing a report is an important step to take after an incident has occurred.
+It allows the College to respond to your concern and care for you appropriately, and it may help to prevent future harms on campus.

-Please take a moment to listen to our Director of Equity and Title IX, Diane Padilla explain how to report discrimination, harassment, and sexual misconduct.
+Please take a moment to listen to our Director of Equity and Title IX Coordinator, Beth Maas explain how to report discrimination, harassment, and sexual misconduct.

 Why should I file a report?